benkehoe/aws-sso-util/README.md

 ## Adding AWS SSO support to AWS SDKs

+The credential process is added automatically (by default) by the `aws-sso-util configure` commands; you only need to read this section if you're not using that or want to understand it more fully.
 Read the full docs for `aws-sso-util credential-process` [here](docs/credential-process.md).

 Not all AWS SDKs have support for AWS SSO (which will change eventually).
 However, they all have support for `credential_process`, which allows an external process to provide credentials.
 `aws-sso-util credential-process` uses this to allow these SDKs to get credentials from AWS SSO.
-It's added automatically (by default) by the `aws-sso-util configure` commands.

 ## Administrators: Looking up identifiers and assignments